Tomas Lindberg

-Tomas Lindberg (born 16 October 1972), also known as "Tompa" and "Goatspell", is a Swedish vocalist who has fronted many death metal bands, most notably At the Gates.
-He has been active as a musician and composer since the late 1980s.
-He also teaches social studies.
+Tomas "Tompa" Lindberg (16 October 1972 – 16 September 2025), also known as "Goatspell", was a Swedish vocalist who fronted many death metal bands, most notably At the Gates.
+He was active as a musician and composer since the late 1980s.
+He also taught social studies.

 Lindberg was ranked number 30 out of 50 of The Greatest Metal Frontmen of All Time by Roadrunner Records.

 Career

-He started as a vocalist in the band Grotesque under the name Goatspell.
+Lindberg started as a vocalist in the band Grotesque under the name Goatspell.
 When Grotesque fell apart he started melodic death metal band At the Gates.
 At the Gates broke up after the 1995 release of the highly acclaimed Slaughter of the Soul album, but reformed in 2007.
-In 1995 Lindberg provided vocals for three tracks on Ceremonial Oath's "Carpet" while Anders Fridén (In Flames) provided vocals for the other four tracks.
+In 1995 Lindberg provided vocals for three tracks on Ceremonial Oath's Carpet while Anders Fridén (In Flames) provided vocals for the other four tracks.

-Since then, Lindberg has been involved in many other diverse musical projects within the metal and punk scene.
-He has fronted Hide, The Crown, Disfear, Skitsystem and the grindcore supergroup Lock Up, in which he performed alongside Napalm Death members Shane Embury (bass) and Jesse Pintado (guitar) and former Dimmu Borgir drummer, Nicholas Barker.
+Lindberg was involved in many other diverse musical projects within the metal and punk scene.
+He had fronted The Great Deceiver (formerly Hide), Disfear, The Crown, Skitsystem and the grindcore supergroup Lock Up, in which he performed alongside Napalm Death members Shane Embury (bass) and Jesse Pintado (guitar) and former Dimmu Borgir drummer Nick Barker.
 He also did vocals for the Gothenburg-based Sacrilege GBG on their 1996 European tour due to the difficulty for drummer/vocalist Daniel Svensson (In Flames) to do both.

-He is earning praise for his Gothenburg-based outfit, The Great Deceiver, far removed from his previous work – a product of the Gothenburg melodic death metal scene mixed with influences from artists such as The Cure and Joy Division.
+He earned praise for his Gothenburg-based outfit, The Great Deceiver, far removed from his previous work – a product of the Gothenburg melodic death metal scene mixed with influences from artists such as The Cure and Joy Division.

-More recently he has worked with the band Nightrage, but shortly after their second album Descent into Chaos was released in 2005, Lindberg left the band so that a more full-time vocalist (Antony Hämäläinen) could accompany them on tours and studio albums.
-Lindberg occasionally provides guest vocals as seen on Darkest Hour's "The Sadist Nation", Transistor Transistor's "Young Vampires of New Hampshire" 7", and on Slowmotion Apocalypse's, "The Blessing" on the 2007 'Obsidian' album.
+Later on, he worked with the band Nightrage, but shortly after their second album Descent into Chaos was released in 2005, Lindberg left the band so that a more full-time vocalist (Antony Hämäläinen) could accompany them on tours and studio albums.
+Lindberg occasionally provided guest vocals as seen on Darkest Hour's "The Sadist Nation", Transistor Transistor's "Young Vampires of New Hampshire" 7", and on Slowmotion Apocalypse's, "The Blessing" on the 2007 'Obsidian' album.

 Decibel Magazine credits the logo of black metal band Darkthrone as the work of Lindberg.

+Lindberg also pursued a career as a teacher and taught social studies in lower secondary school.
+He taught for five years without a degree before deciding to finish his diploma.